drj11/zontem0/results.md

 ZONTEM: when making estimates for hemispherical regions, zonal estimates are computed, and then each zone is weighted according to the zone's area.

+As currently configured, ZONTEM uses the Reference Station Method [HANSENLEBEDEFF1987] to combine data from several metereological stations.
+The method used to combine stations makes a small difference to hemispheric trends [VOSEETAL2005], but in order to eliminate this variable, the comparison is with GISTEMP which also uses Reference Station Method.